Skip to content

 • Henry Ford

-4) Which choice is NOT a coping mechanism (a way to deal with emotions) used by citizens of the society?
+4. Which choice does NOT represent a coping mechanism used by citizens of the society?

 • Promiscuous sex (many partners)